microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 Along with Elements, each FHIR Resource is defined with a set of search parameters.
 When a client app makes API calls, adding search parameters to the request enables Element data retrieval from Resources stored on a FHIR server.
 There are standard search parameters that apply to all Resources (e.g., `_id`, `_lastUpdated`), and there are Resource-specific search parameters (e.g., `gender` is a Resource-specific search parameter defined for `Patient`).
 The links below go into detail about the standard search parameters and the `Patient` Resource-specific search parameters.

 + [Standard Search Parameters](https://www.hl7.org/fhir/search.html#all)
-+ [Patient Resource Search Parameters](https://www.hl7.org/fhir/patient.html#search) (note that Resource-specific search parameters are always listed at the bottom of the "Content" tab in FHIR R4 Resource documentation)
++ [Patient Resource-specific Search Parameters](https://www.hl7.org/fhir/patient.html#search) (note that Resource-specific search parameters are always listed at the bottom of the "Content" tab in FHIR R4 Resource documentation)

 See the official FHIR R4 [Search](https://www.hl7.org/fhir/search.html) documentation for more information about different types of search parameters.